 - Accurate RH (moisture) testing

 The majority of concrete projects dry from one side (floors, walkways, counters that are form poured), which means that moisture must rise from the bottom of the slab to the top, where it can evaporate away.
 It’s a process that can be influenced by a number of factors, including the initial mix water content, the ambient drying conditions and more.
-Because of this, no rule-of-thumb is completely adequate to determine the internal moisture content of a concrete slab.
+Because of this, no rule-of-thumb is completely adequate to determine the internal moisture conditions of a concrete slab.
 Surface-based testing will not get you there either for concrete projects of any substantial depth.

-To accurately measure the moisture content of concrete slabs, relative humidity (RH) testing provides a tested and proven method for determining the final moisture levels of a concrete slab if the surface were to be sealed at that point in time.
+To accurately measure the moisture of concrete slabs, relative humidity (RH) testing provides a tested and proven method for determining the final moisture levels of a concrete slab if the surface were to be sealed at that point in time.
 Once a concrete surface is sealed by any sort of finish or flooring, the moisture will continue to disperse through the slab until it has equalized.
 If that moisture level is above your finish’s moisture tolerances, it will mean trouble.
-Any measurement taken at the surface cannot accurately measure the final internal moisture content, and therefore cannot tell you if it’s safe to move ahead with your decorative concrete finish and/or sealant.
-RH testing, like the Rapid RH® 4.0 EX, provides an accurate measurement of concrete’s moisture content so that you can be sure your decorative concrete projects will retain their beauty for years to come.
+Any measurement taken at the surface cannot accurately measure the final internal moisture conditions, and therefore cannot tell you if it’s safe to move ahead with your decorative concrete finish and/or sealant.
+RH testing, like the Rapid RH® 4.0 EX, provides an accurate measurement of concrete’s moisture conditions so that you can be sure your decorative concrete projects will retain their beauty for years to come.